Regenerative Grower Training Program

 What is covered under the program cost?

 Tuition, guest instructor fees, field trip reservations, plants, and any needed supplies are all covered under the program cost.
 Trainees also benefit from a weekly stipend of fresh produce grown in the program.
-Everyone will receive their own CSA (crop share) of vegetables and herbs each week after plants establish.
+Everyone will receive their own CSA (crop share) of vegetables and herbs each week from June through October.

-Broken down, the program cost comes out to about $57 per session for 22 weeks of classroom and field education at a 1:6 instructor-to-student ratio.
+Broken down, the standard program cost comes out to about $43 per session for 33 weeks of classroom and field education at a 1:4 instructor-to-student ratio.

 How can I pay for the RGTP?

-Payment begins when you submit a nonrefundable $200 deposit to enroll in the program.
-You will receive a link to make this payment and confirm enrollment after completing an informal get-to-know-you meeting with the instructor.
+Payment begins when you submit a nonrefundable $300 deposit to enroll in the program.
+You will receive a link to make this payment and confirm enrollment after completing an informal get-to-know-you meeting with the instructors.
 We also accept cash or checks if preferred.

 After enrolling, there are two options for payment: